-Build a Dream Machine, Brion Gysin and William Burroughs’ Device for Sober Hallucinations, for $50-60
+Build a Dream Machine, Brion Gysin and William Burroughs’ Device for Sober Hallucinations, for about fifty dollars

 It’s hard for me to pinpoint the exact resource that lead me to discover the Dream Machine.
 Was it music, the words of Burroughs or magical experimentation?
 Regardless of the source, once I saw the price of some prefabricated models (roughly $450) I decided to try creating my own “innerverse” machine.
 I spent, altogether, about $50-60 in materials to create my own.
 Although I ran into some obstacles while putting my Dream Machine together, once you get all the materials, assembly can be completed within a day.

 (Here’s a Google Docs link to the original plans for the Dream Machine published by Thee Temple of Psychick Youth, now out of print.)